 Make your own rain chain with simple items from an office supply or dollar store.
-This decorative craft will look wonderful in the garden or from the corner of the house.
+Hang it from a shepherd's hook in the garden or from the corner of the house.

 Typically, they are hung from a downspout where the runoff from the roof can be directed by the chain and in many cases collected at the bottom by a basin or rain barrel.
 I simply like the way they look and wondered how hard it would be to make your own rain chain.

 Make Your Own Rain Chain

 The ones you can purchase are pretty expensive, especially the copper ones.
 They tend to run into hundreds of dollars depending on how ornate they are and the materials.
 Some have an intricate flower like or bell-shaped cups.

 So when I saw these binder rings at the dollar store I thought, hmmm, could I make a rain chain?
 I ended up buying two different sizes.